 Read More

-Becoming a franchisee was one of the biggest (and best) decisions I’ve ever made—but let me be real: it wasn’t all sunshine, roses, and rolling in dough.
+When I set out to buy a franchise, it was one of the biggest (and best) decisions I’ve ever made—but let me be real: It wasn’t all sunshine, roses, and rolling in dough.
 The journey came with surprises, challenges, and lessons I learned the hard way.

 If you’re thinking about becoming a franchisee, here are the honest truths I wish someone had told me before I got started.

-I assumed franchising would be like opening a business with training wheels—plug-and-play, smooth sailing.
+I assumed that to buy a fanchise would be like opening a business with training wheels—plug-and-play, smooth sailing.
 But here’s the truth:

 YOU STILL HAVE TO HUSTLE.
 HARD.

 Franchise support varies widely between brands.
-Some franchisors provide world-class training, marketing help, and a dedicated rep. Others… hand you a manual and disappear.
+Some franchise opportunities provide world-class training, marketing help, and a dedicated rep. Others… hand you a manual and disappear.
 I learned this now having owned two franchise brands with different franchisors.
 Support goes into the franchisee network as well.
-You are investing into a team of owners – how well do they support each other, share best practices and grow the brand is essential as well – see notes on Culture below.
+You are investing into a team of owners – how well do they support each other, share best practices and grow the brand is essential as well.
+(See more notes on culture below.)

 Fit Tip: Speak with multiple existing franchisees during your research.
-Ask them how responsive the franchisor is after the ink is dry.
+Ask them how responsive the franchisor is after the ink is dry and if they would buy a franchise from this brand again.

-Fit Tip: Do the research, ask for feedback, look at your territory but take all with a grain of salt and use solid data points.
-I also like going with your gut too.
+Fit Tip: Do the research, ask for feedback, and look at your territory.
+Take outside feedback with a grain of salt and use solid data points.
+I also like going with your gut, too.

 Franchisees are part of a community.
 That can be a huge asset or a serious red flag, depending on the brand.
-A strong, collaborative network is gold—you’ll lean on each other more than you think.
+A strong, collaborative network is gold—you’ll lean on each other more than you think, and this is one of the big advantages of a franchise.
 The Franchisor is a culture too – they will also be your support and guide.

 Fit Tip: If other franchisees are bitter, frustrated, or disengaged, take note.
-Not every business owner is happy – maybe they didn’t do the work to find the right FIT.
+Not every business owner is happy – but on the flip side, maybe they didn’t do the work to find the right FIT.

 The initial investment is only part of the picture.
 Be prepared for:

-In some industries (like food, retail, senior care, some home services), employee turnover is a constant challenge.
+In some industries (like food, retail, senior care, some home service franchises), employee turnover is a constant challenge.
 Be ready to become a people manager—even if that wasn’t your goal (but this needs to be considered in franchise selection).

 Fit Tip: Hire and Fire Fast!
-Always be hiring and it is the biggest expense to the bottom line – be diligent about performance and expectations.
+Always be hiring and remember, people are the biggest expense to the bottom line – be diligent about performance and expectations.

-If you’re looking for a true “set it and forget it” business, franchising might not be the right fit (or most businesses will not be a good fit).
-The best franchisees think like entrepreneurs, even if they’re operating within a system.
+If you’re looking for a true “set it and forget it” business, franchising might not be the right fit (really, most businesses will not be a good fit).
+The best franchisees think like entrepreneurs, even if they’re operating within a system of franchise opportunities.

 Fit Tip: Creative problem solving, local marketing, and community involvement are all up to you.
-The more proactive you are, the more successful you’ll be.
+The more proactive you are, the more successful you’ll be when you buy a franchise.
 No one knows your market better than you – figure out how to reach your customers.

 You have to be comfortable following someone else’s system.
 If you’re a rebel or an innovator at heart, this could feel suffocating.

-Fit Tip: Franchisors are not looking for owners to figure out how to change the system – create new ideas and ways of doing things.
-Yes, there are franchisee advisory councils to help guide and provide constructive feedback to the franchisor but do not go into a franchise with a “I can do this better attitude”.
+Fit Tip: Franchisors are not looking for owners to figure out how to change the system or create new ideas and ways of doing things.
+Yes, there are franchisee advisory councils to help guide and provide constructive feedback to the franchisor, but do not go into a franchise with a “I can do this better” attitude.

 The ups and downs are real, but so is the satisfaction of owning something.
 I’ve grown more as a person and a leader than I ever did in a corporate role.
 I control my time, I build my team, and I make decisions that shape my future.

 If you’re considering franchise ownership, go in with open eyes and realistic expectations.
 Ask tough questions.
 Budget conservatively.
-Talk to franchisees—not just the ones the brand recommends.
+Talk to franchisees, and not just the ones the brand recommends.

 Franchising can be a powerful path to business ownership, but success doesn’t come from the brand alone—it comes from you.

 Got questions about becoming a franchisee or lessons I didn’t cover?
 Let’s talk – no cost, no commitment.
-I am here to educate you for your best FIT (and sometimes that is not franchising).
+I am here to educate you for your best FIT (and sometimes that is not to buy a franchise).

 Read More